FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 We now need to configure the new Stack so it points to our Git repo so it can find (or create) compose files for our project.
 In the newely created Stack under `Config`:

+* Server
+   * Select the Server connected to the [periphery agent](#create-komodo-periphery-agents) created earlier
 * Source
+  * If you created a [Linked Repo](#setup-linked-repo-optional) select it from the `Select Repo` dropdown or
+  * If you did not create a Linked Repo, or don't need one for this Stack then
     * Git Provider: `github.com`
     * Account: username from dropdown you created in the [Git Provider](#setup-git-provider) step
     * Repo: For github this is `username/repo-name` like you'd see in the URL when viewing your repo on github.com
     * Run Directory: This will be dependent on how you structured your [Git Repo](#git-repo) from earlier
       * EX: `server1/immich`

 After configuring these settings **Save** your Stack.